 What vSphere Storage APIs Array Integration (VAAI) features are available with NVMe-oF?

 With the initial release of vSphere 7.0, not all vSphere Storage APIs Array Integration (VAAI) features will be available.
 This isn't a limitation with Pure Storage or VMware but rather the NVMe spec.
 Not all offloading capabilities have been translated from SCSI to NVMe, see below for the SCSI name and it's equivalent NVMe command (if applicable).

 |Atomic Test and Set (ATS) / Hardware Accelerated Locking||COMPARE AND WRITE (0x89)||Compare and Write (0x05 / 0x01 - fused command)|

 |Block Zero / Hardware Accelerated Init||WRITE SAME (0x93)||Write Zeroes (0x08)|

 |Extended Copy (XCOPY) / Hardware Accelerated Copy||XCOPY (0x83)||No equivalent NVMe command|

 Which NVMe-oF transport protocols does ESXi 7.0 support?

-VMware ESXi 7.0 supports both NVMe over Fibre Channel (NVMe-FC) and NVMe over RDMA Converged Ethernet (NVMe-RoCE).
+VMware ESXi 7.0+ supports both NVMe over Fibre Channel (NVMe-FC) and NVMe over RDMA Converged Ethernet (NVMe-RoCE).
 As a point of clarification, NVMe-RoCE is also referred to as NVMe-RDMA and are used synonymously with one another.
 NVMe-FC support was added to FlashArray in Purity 6.1.